Downtown

 Artist Max Patzner in front of the colorful Why Not Minot mural in downtown Minot

-Explore 25+ vibrant murals, including the largest public art installation in North Dakota on historic grain silos, and enjoy visual art that tells the story of Minot’s creativity on nearby walls.
+Explore 25+ vibrant murals in Downtown Minot and enjoy visual art that tells the story of Minot’s creativity on nearby walls.

 Corner view of the colorful downtown starburst icon and the Taube Museum behind it.